Gender Reassignment Surgery – Female to Male Breast Surgery

 Asymmetry – this is when both sides are uneven post-surgery.
 It may be possible to correct this with further surgery at a later date.

-Synmastia – this is when the 2 scar lines meet at the central point and results in one long scar.
+Synmastia – this is when the two scar lines meet at the central point and results in one long scar.
 This may be unavoidable, but may possibly be corrected by surgery at a later date

 Loss of nipple graft – there is a small possibility that the nipple graft may not take and you may lose your nipple graft.
 It may be possible to have a nipple reconstruction at a later date.

 Skin necrosis – occasionally the blood supply to the flaps of skin on either side of the surgical incision is inadequate.
 This is significantly more common in people who smoke.
-The skin involved dies (necrotic) and gradually heals by scarring.
+The skin involved dies (necrosis) and gradually heals by scarring.
 If this area is quite extensive, surgical removal may be required, although this is not common.

-Nipple necrosis – if the nipple is retained there is a small possibility that the nipple may lose its blood supply and become necrotic.
+Nipple necrosis – if the nipple is retained, there is a small possibility that the nipple may lose its blood supply and become necrotic.
 This means that a poor blood supply to this area may result in the loss of some colour and the nipple may not survive.
 If this happens, it is possible to have a nipple reconstruction at a later date.

 Fat necrosis – this is a condition that can occur under the skin post-operatively.
 It results in hard lumps forming within the breast area which can be a concern for the patient.
-The condition is benign (harmless) and does not carry any risk of cancer, however all lumps should be investigated appropriately.
+The condition is benign (harmless) and does not carry any risk of cancer.
+However, all lumps should be investigated appropriately.

 Nipple sensation – this may be lost completely or there may be some small loss or even increased feeling in the cases of surgery retaining the nipple area.
 There can be no guarantee regarding this.